boxycoin/boxy-bootstrap/README.md

 3. Delete all files except boxy.conf and wallet.dat
 4. Download the Bootstrap and move to the BOXY resource folder. - https://bootstrap.boxyco.in/bootstrap.dat
 5. Start your BOXY wallet.
+6. The BOXY wallet will do the rest.

 ## Installation on Max OSX
 1. Stop your BOXY wallet by clicking "BOXY-qt" and then "Quit" from the top menu bar.